SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 ![](../../.gitbook/assets/jellyfin-s3-integration/10-jellyfin-language.png)

 Configure Remote Access to your Server.
 If you are planning on accessing your libraries from another device on your network, you will need to have `Allow remote connections to this server` selected.
-You can then access your libraries using a Jellyfin client and the local IP of your Jellyfin server.
 Click “Next” when ready.

 {% hint style="warning" %}
-If you would like to access your Jellyfin libraries from outside your network, you should only do so using a secure `HTTPS` connection using [Caddy Server](https://caddyserver.com/).
+If you would like to access your Jellyfin libraries from outside your network, you should only do so using a secure `HTTPS` connection.
+This can be easily set up using [Caddy](https://caddyserver.com/).
 {% endhint %}

 ![](../../.gitbook/assets/jellyfin-s3-integration/11-jellyfin-remote-access.png)